-The introduction of various MA programs at NCA marks a significant milestone in our commitment to cultivating a research-based culture.
-We initiated this journey with the introduction of the Master of Interior Design program, followed by the Master of Visual Arts, Master of Multimedia Arts, and MPhil in Cultural Studies.
-These programmes reflect our earnest dedication to fostering a rigorous academic approach within the realms of art and design.
-The culmination of this approach becomes evident in the final thesis shows presented by our graduating students each year, showcasing the exceptional quality of their research and creative endeavors.
+The introduction of various Master's programs at the NCA marks a significant milestone in our commitment to cultivating a research-based culture.
+The Master (MS) of Interior Design, Master (MS) of Multimedia Arts, along with the MPhil in Visual Art and the MPhil in Cultural Studies reflect our earnest dedication to fostering a rigorous academic approach within the realms of art and design education and the cultural landscape.
+The culmination of this approach becomes evident in the annual Degree Show presented by our graduating students showcasing the exceptional quality of their research and creative endeavors through their thesis works.